enroll2upskill/Calculator/README.md

 # Calculator
-We are Developing a Calculator for ABC company redide Krishikesh Jadhav
+We are Developing a Calculator for ABC Company
+Redide Krishikesh Jadhav
 Welcome to Upskill
-anoop kumar
+Anoop Kumar
 Vikash Kumar
 Yogesh Fulara
 Isaac Peter